konnerhorton/resume-website/content/resume/index.md

 ## Experience

-### Scarborough Subway Extension

-_Senior Project Engineer with Aldea Services, Inc. (offsite), Toronto, Ontario, CA_

-December 2022 - Present

-Eight kilometers of single bore transit tunnel with four stations, multiple egress buildings, and associated commercial buildings.
-We were designers on the progressive design build team under contract to deliver the stations and egress buildings.
-We were focused on the geotechnical conditions and support of excavation design.

--   Extracted, parsed, and migrated geotechnical data from pdfs and unstructured excel sheets into a geotechnical database.
--   Managed QC for over 35,000 geotechnical data records.
--   Performed statistical analysis to determine geotechnical parameters.
--   Developed design documents for support of excavation and dewatering design.

 ### VTA Bart Silicon Valley Phase II

 _Senior Project Engineer with Aldea Services, Inc. (offsite), San Jose, California, USA_